Pull to refresh

 Overview

-The Vondelkerk—a 154-year-old neo-Gothic church designed by P.J.H.
-Cuypers, the architect behind Amsterdam's Rijksmuseum and Central Station—was destroyed by fire that erupted at 12:45am on New Year's Day.
-The tower collapsed completely at 2:30am as firefighters battled the blaze, and by mid-morning officials declared the structure a 'total loss.'
-But within 24 hours, expert surveyors delivered unexpected hope: full restoration is technically possible, though expensive.
-The Netherlands' Cultural Heritage Agency has launched a formal assessment to determine what historic value can be preserved.
-Witnesses reported seeing fireworks aimed at the tower minutes before flames appeared, but one month later, investigators have not officially determined the cause.
+The Vondelkerk, a 154-year-old neo-Gothic church designed by P.J.H.
+Cuypers (architect of the Rijksmuseum and Central Station), burned on New Year's Day at 12:45am.
+The tower collapsed at 2:30am, and by mid-morning officials declared it a total loss.
+Within 24 hours, expert surveyors found that full restoration is technically possible, though expensive, and the Netherlands' Cultural Heritage Agency launched an assessment to determine what can be preserved.

 Key Indicators